Highly rated local moving companies for Austin to North Las Vegas moves

 - North Las Vegas’s population is about 73% less than Austin.

-- North Las Vegas's public transportation has a score of 4 out of 10 versus Austin's higher score of 5.
+- North Las Vegas’s public transportation score of 4 out of 10 is lower than Austin’s score of 5.

 - North Las Vegas is less walkable than Austin with a score of 34 out of 100 vs Austin’s 42 out of 100.

-- North Las Vegas has a bike-friendliness score 48 out of 100, which means it isn't as accessible to and safe for cyclists as Austin, which has a score of 54 out of 100.
+- North Las Vegas has a bike-friendliness score of 48 out of 100, which means it isn’t as accessible or safe for cyclists as Austin, which has a score of 54.

 - North Las Vegas’s crime rate is lower than Austin with a score of 26.0 compared to Austin’s 42.91.
 This means that North Las Vegas neighborhoods are safer than 26.0% of all U.S. neighborhoods, and Austin neighborhoods are safer than 42.91%.